RDFLib/pySHACL/README.md

   * `conforms` a `bool`, indicating whether or not the `data_graph` conforms to the `shacl_graph`
   * `results_graph` an rdflib `Graph` object built according to the SHACL specification's [Validation Report](https://www.w3.org/TR/shacl/#validation-report) structure
   * `results_text` python string representing a verbose textual representation of the [Validation Report](https://www.w3.org/TR/shacl/#validation-report)

+## Python Module Call

+You can get an equivalent of the Command Line Tool using the Python3 executable by doing:

+`python3 -m pyshacl`

 ## Errors
 Under certain circumstances pySHACL can produce a `Validation Failure`.
 This is a formal error defined by the SHACL specification and is required to be produced as a result of specific conditions within the SHACL graph.